anadav/deeperr/README.md

     - `--occurrences OCCURRENCES, -n OCCURRENCES`: Specify occurrences to record

 - **Advanced Options**
-    - `--vmlinux OBJS [OBJS ...], -l OBJS [OBJS ...]`: Specify the location of the vmlinux file or other modules
+    - `--vmlinux OBJS [OBJS ...], -l OBJS [OBJS ...]`: Specify the location of the vmlinux file (required if not in standard locations) or other kernel modules
     - `--path SRC_PATH, -p SRC_PATH`: Specify the path to source code
     - `--perf FileType('x'), -f FileType('x')`: Specify the location of perf
     - `--debug, -d`: Enable debug mode verbosity